 St Martin of Tours is best known for the story of how he cut his cloak in half during a snowstorm, to share it with a beggar (in images of St Martin, he’s usually holding a sword).
 He started out as a Roman Soldier, but then found Christianity, and was baptized.
 His faith and modesty impressed Church Leaders so much; they made him the Bishop of Tours.
 After his death, he was canonized, and made the Patron Saint of Modesty and Altruism.

-According to legend, he really didn’t want the job of Bishop, so he hid from the people of Tours in a barn full of Geese.
-The Geese honked and gave him away, so today; the traditional St Martin’s Day meal is Roast Goose.
+According to legend, he didn’t want the job of Bishop, so he hid from the people of Tours in a barn full of Geese.
+The Geese honked and gave him away.
+Today, the traditional St Martin’s Day meal is Roast Goose.
 (Let that be a lesson!)

 You Can Celebrate St. Martin’s Day